AndrewCrossan1/Bike-king-Borders/README.md

 It serves as an example of my work for potential employers or educators and also an assignment for my HND.

-If you wish to use my code or get in contact give me a message on twitter 🙂
+If you wish to use my code or get in contact give me a message on Twitter 🙂

 <a href="https://twitter.com/andrewcrossan11">My Twitter 😸</a>